ASHS-School/mirrorcast/README.md

 <li>sudo dpkg -i mirrorcast_version_number.deb</li>
 <li>if you are missing dependencies install them with</li>
 <li>sudo apt-get update && sudo apt-get -f install</li>
-<li>add/edit the hostnames or ip addresses of your receivers to /opt/mirrorcast/receivers (if the receiver is widescreen then put 'wide' as the aspect)</li></ul></p>
+<li>add/edit the hostnames or ip addresses of your receivers to /opt/mirrorcast/receivers (if the receiver is widescreen then put '16:9' as the aspect)</li></ul></p>

-<p>On the raspberry pi receiver<ul>
+<p>Using the raspberry pi receiver<ul>
-<li>install supervisor and omxplayer and set the following command up as a deamon</li>
-<li>nohup omxplayer -o hdmi --lavfdopts probesize:5000 --timeout 10 -live tcp://0.0.0.0:8090?listen > /tmp/nohup.out &</li>
+<li>install omxplayer, youtube-dl and omxplayer-wrapper(https://github.com/willprice/python-omxplayer-wrapper)</li>
+<li>add the following to /etc/rc.local</li>
+<li>python3 /path/to/mirrorcast_server_pi.py</li>
 </ul></p>

+<p>By default mirrorcast uses udp port 8090 and tcp port 8092 and for streaming youtube you will need to give your pi access to youtube.com and googlevideo</p>

-<p>To start mirroring your desktop start mirrorcast, it will add an applet to your toolbar, first select the display you want to mirror, then select your receiver, then click 'start mirroring'</p>
+<p>To start mirroring your desktop, start the mirrorcast application, it will add an applet to your toolbar, first select the display you want to mirror(if you have more than one), then select your receiver, then click 'start mirroring'</p>

-<p>NOTE: This is a work in progress, the code is rushed, messy and not at all elegant at this stage.
-I will do things such as create classes for displays and receivers to make it more elegant. </p>
+<p>NOTE: This is a work in progress, the code is rushed, messy and not at all elegant at this stage. </p>